TITLES AND

 "The Carnival" (11/28/54):

 While at the carnival, Jeff leaves Gramps playing with "Checkers Charlie" and attends the sideshows, but makes the mistake of showing a carny at the trained dog tent Lassie's tricks.
 Thinking she can be a headliner, show owner Clegg and the carny steal her.
 Clay: Richard Garland.
-With Henry Slate, Victor Perrin, and Raymond Hatton.
+Clegg: Henry Slate.
+Dog Show Carny: Victor Perrin.
+Checkers Charlie: Raymond Hatton.

 "Sale of Lassie" 12/05/54):

-Jeff overhears only part of a conversation about the money required for Gramps' upcoming surgery for a slipped disc and decides to sell Lassie to Porky's cousin Tony to help raise the funds.
+Jeff overhears only part of a conversation about the large amount of money required for Gramps' upcoming surgery for a slipped disc and decides to sell Lassie to Porky's cousin Tony to help raise the funds.
 Mike: Robert Foulk.
+Fred Brockway: Dick Wessel.
+Birdie Brockway: Marjorie Bennett.
+Dr. Walter Stuart: Dayton Lummis.
+Sam: J. Pat O'Malley.
+(The actress playing the elderly woman who stops to help Jeff and the other woman playing Mike's wife are uncredited.)

 "The Rustlers" 12/12/54):